How Much Does R-410A Refrigerant Cost per Pound? [2025 Data]

 The EPA only allows licensed professionals to purchase ozone-depleting substances, including R-410—a wise move considering it’s a dangerous chemical with the power to damage your AC if mishandled or installed incorrectly.

 Also, running low on refrigerant typically means you have a leak or other damage.
-This is a job best left to the professionals and not as a DIY option.
+This is a job best left to the local appliances professionals and not as a DIY option.
 Incorrectly DIYing this project can lead to costly repairs—and AC units are a relatively significant investment—so call a pro and get back to enjoying cool air in your home.

 How You Can Save Money on R-410A Refrigerant Prices

-The best way to save money on R-410A refrigerant is to keep your air conditioner in excellent working order and schedule annual inspections before the hottest part of the year.
-Spotting problems before turning on your AC unit helps avoid bigger issues during the heaviest use period, which will typically come with higher service costs than during the off-season.
+• Schedule annual inspections before the hottest part of the year to avoid bigger issues during the heaviest use period, which will come with higher service costs.

 How Angi Gets Its Cost Data